xnuter/perf-gauge/examples/README.md

 These benchmarks compare TCP proxies written in different languages, which use Non-blocking I/O.
 Why TCP proxies?
 This is the simplest application dealing with the network I/O. All it does, is connection establishment and forwarding traffic.
+Why Non-blocking I/O?
+You can read [this post](https://medium.com/swlh/distributed-systems-and-asynchronous-i-o-ef0f27655ce5) which tries to demonstrate why
+Non-blocking I/O is a much better option for network applications.

 Let's say, you're building a network service.
 TCP proxy benchmarks are the lower boundary for the request latency it may have.
 Everything else is added on top of that (e.g. parsing, validating, packing, traversing, construction of data, etc.).